 To make it simple, remember this: in Chicago and MLA, regardless of length, prepositions like "against" are not capitalized unless they are the first or last word in a title.
 In contrast, APA and AP styles would capitalize "against" due to its length.
 When writing titles, pick a style guide and stick to its rules to keep your titles sharp and professional.

 Get this right to make your titles pop!
-In AP style, keep ‘against’ lowercase unless it’s the first or last word in a title.
-Chicago style prefers you capitalize ‘Against’ since it’s more than five letters long.
-The MLA and APA styles agree on capitalizing ‘Against’ because it’s not a short conjunction or an article.
-Remember, consistency is key in good writing.
-Thanks for reading and keep perfecting those titles!
+In AP style, keep 'against' lowercase unless it's the first or last word in a title.
+Chicago style prefers you capitalize 'Against' since it's more than five letters long.
+The MLA and APA styles agree on capitalizing 'Against' because it's not a short conjunction or an article.
+Remember, consistency is key in good writing. keep perfecting those titles!